-Policy No. Policy Description Justification for Policy Sustainability Objectives Policy Helps Achieve Mor DS1 Sustainable Development The presumption in favour of sustainable development is outlined in the National Planning Policy Framework which states 'the purpose of planning is to help achieve sustainable development'.
+Policy No. Policy Description Justification for Policy Sustainability Objectives Policy Helps Achieve Мо DS1 Sustainable Development The presumption in favour of sustainable development is outlined in the National Planning Policy Framework which states 'the purpose of planning is to help achieve sustainable development'.
 All • The Local Plan must take an integrated approach to simultaneously seek to ensure economic, social and environmental gains whilst approving sustainable development.
-This will improve the environment, quality of life for residents, accessibility to jobs and services, promote good design and widen the choice of housing offer within the borough. • This policy outlines the Council's commitment to this approach, which is reinforced throughout the Plan.
-DS2 Sustainable Development Criteria The Council proposes this policy which lists the general criteria all planning applications will be judged against, which has received support from statutory bodies and consultees, to help developers determine the sustainability of their schemes and improves the transparency of the planning process.
+This will improve the environment, quality of life for residents, accessibility to jobs and services, promote good design and widen the choice of housing offer within the borough. • This policy outlines the Council's commitment to this approach, which is reinforced throughout the Plan. • • • DS2 Sustainable Development Criteria The Council proposes this policy which lists the general criteria all planning applications will be judged against, which has received support from statutory bodies and consultees, to help developers determine the sustainability of their schemes and improves the transparency of the planning process.
 Developers should look at ways to incorporate an element of enhancement/improvement within their proposals.
 This approach is in accordance with the NPPF in particular the Core Planning Principles.
 All • DS3 Development Strategy A balance must be struck in planning policy in order to try and stabilise the negative trends, and the effects of these, by facilitating sustainable growth in accordance with the NPPF.
 For Barrow Borough the effects of the negative trends have been most acutely experienced in Barrow town centre, compared to the smaller town of Dalton and settlements of Askam & Ireleth and the outlying villages.
-Flexible, criteria-based planning policies, aligned with other local strategic All • policies, can foster the social, environmental and economic conditions necessary to promote positive trends able to sustain growth and improve Barrow's offer to employers, workers and visitors.
+All • Flexible, criteria-based planning policies, aligned with other local strategic policies, can foster the social, environmental and economic conditions necessary to promote positive trends able to sustain growth and improve Barrow's offer to employers, workers and visitors.
 This strategy represents a change in approach for the Council moving away from the concentration of development on brownfield sites within Barrow in Furness, to a range of brownfield and greenfield sites, in locations throughout the borough presenting residents with a wider housing offer, whilst still supporting housing renewal and regeneration projects.
 The approach offers the most flexibility across the Plan period and is in accordance with the NPPF.
 DS4 Opportunity Areas To incorporate the identification of a number of brownfield sites within Barrow as Opportunity Areas.
-All •
+All • DS5 Design Good quality design is recognised in the National Planning Policy Framework as one of the twelve core planning principles.
+Design of development goes beyond aesthetics by influencing the ways in which people and places connect and how All •